 After successful additional data import, you can proceed to Analyze tab to include the imported data in reports.

-- The Imported measures will be displayed in Measures dimension as User defined measures
+- The Imported measures are available in the Measures as User defined measures.

-- Imported properties will be visible in Measures dimension under the Custom properties section
+- Imported properties are available in the Measures under the Custom properties section.